Betty's Blog

 On our first visit the enormity of what they faced seemed impossible, but the determination of these two incredible women was so infectious we offered to help.

 We too were on a learning curve.
-Despite being tour operators and managing to get 4 puppies back from Lemnos the year before, we had quickly realised that dog travel was a whole new ball game.
+Despite working in travel and managing to get 4 puppies back from Lemnos the year before, we had quickly realised that dog travel was a whole new ball game.

 Fotini picked our very first dog out.
 Alfie – a gorgeous retriever who had been found tied up one morning outside the shelter 2 years previously.
 Finding Alfie a home was the easy bit.
 Getting him to the UK was the challenge.
 Unlike bigger islands there was no way to get Alfie off the island direct to the UK by plane.

 The Lemnos Shelter will probably always be “home” to 80+ dogs because as fast as one dog is homed, there’s another dumped at the shelter or, in the case of puppies, found dumped with the garbage.
-Our long-term priority is to support neutering campaigns throughout Greece but for the moment are concentrating on finding homes.
+Our long-term priority is to support neutering throughout Greece and are at present setting up a neutering project for Lemnos.

-It’s a brilliant team effort with Fotini and Vaggelio very much at the heart.
-Fotini’s passion comes across in her Instagram posts with a daily stream of photos of Vaggelio and Maria with the new arrivals.
-If you know someone looking to adopt then please tell them to follow Fotini’s Instagram: @fay_lemnos_dogs_shelter
+Despite all the trials and tribulations, it’s a brilliant team effort with Fotini and Vaggelio very much at the heart.
+Fotini’s passion comes across in her Instagram posts with a daily stream of photos of the new arrivals.
+If you know someone looking to adopt a dog then please tell them to follow Fotini’s Instagram: @lemnos_dogs_shelter

-If you would like more info on adopting a dog from Lemnos please contact:
+If you would like more info on adopting a dog from Lemnos please kindly contact:

 fiona@starlightbarking.co.uk